 For visitors coming from the US, you might be surprised to learn that Costa Rican food is much different from Mexican cuisine.
 While they both include rice, beans, and tortillas, that is about where the similarities end.

-It’s worth a visit to a local diner, called a soda to try at least one Costa Rican meal, although there are many dishes I’d love for you to try!
+It’s worth a visit to a local diner, called a soda, to try at least one Costa Rican meal, although there are many dishes I’d love for you to try!

 The most common meals are a casado (rice, beans, protein, salad, and a side) or arroz con pollo (chicken and veggie fried rice, often served with refried beans and chips).
+Ceviche is fresh fish cooked in a lime juice marinade and served with crackers or chips – perfect for a hot beach day.

 And if you’re craving a little extra kick – Costa Rican food is anything but spicy – ask for the chilero, a homemade mix of pickled vegetables with hot peppers.

-45. Visit a homestay and hang out with a Costa Rican family
+23. Visit a homestay and hang out with a Costa Rican family

 When I studied abroad in Costa Rica, one of the things I was most looking forward to was living with a Costa Rican family, and I was lucky enough to experience that in tenfold.
 Staying with a local family when you visit is such a rewarding way to connect with Costa Rican culture and daily life.

 Host families can show you their favorite meals and places around town, and share wisdom you’ll never find on a travel website.
 Plus, you can practice your Spanish if you’re up for it!
-Find homestays using a site like Homestay.com, or by searching ‘homestays in Costa Rica’ to find the dozens of options available such as Tico Linguo, a Spanish school.

-47. See Ancient Ruins
+25. See Costa Rica’s Ancient Prehistoric Ruins

 Costa Rica’s pre-Columbian history comes to life at sites like Guayabo National Monument, the country’s largest archaeological site dating back over 3,000 years, and the mysterious Diquís Spheres, massive stone spheres carved over 1,000 years ago.